HydraProxy/proxy-management-api/proxy-api-documentation.md

 ### API General Usage Info

-- **All POST digit parameters must be sent as **strings of digits** (NOT integers).**
+- **All POST data digit parameters must be sent as **strings of digits** (NOT integers).**
+- **Only order management is allowed via the API (updating whitelisted IPs, changing location, etc).
+Order placement (buy or extending a proxy order) must be performed manually from your account dashboard at: [app.hydraproxy.com](app.hydraproxy.com)app.hydraproxy.com**
 - All requests must be sent via HTTPS
-- API Key is included in the **Authorization** header with the format `Token api_token_string`
+- API Key must be included in the **Authorization** header with the format `Token api_token_string`
 - **GET** or **POST** method must be specified.
 URLs for **POST** methods must end with a forward slash **/**
-- The API recognizes requests sent only from whitelisted IP addresses (you can provide a maximum of three IP addresses from where the API will be called).
+- The API recognizes requests sent only from whitelisted IP addresses (you can provide a maximum of three IP addresses from where the API will be called)
+- You can update the whitelisted IPs at anytime in the future (provided a 30 minutes change lockdown after the last update)
 - Whitelisting an IP address is done manually.
-You can request a change at any time.
+You can request a change at any time
-- All dates/hours/ timestamps are in UTC time.
+- All dates/hours/ timestamps are in UTC time
-- API responses are in json format.
+- API responses are in json format
-- The first item of the response is the request status ("OK" or "ERROR").
+- The first item of the response is the request status ("OK" or "ERROR")

 **ERROR Response Example**

 ```
 {  "status":"ERROR",
-    "url" : "order_details/",
+    "url": "api/proxy_details/",
     "message":"unauthorised_request"
 }
 ```